 Once your plug, switch or light is set up you should be able to see it when you tap on Lights, Plugs or Switches on the Devices screen in the Alexa app.

-You will want to rename it with a friendly name that's easy to remember, and which Alexa can easily understand.
-Do this by tapping on the device in the list, then tap on the cog icon (top right) and then tap Edit name.
+You will want to rename it with a friendly name that's both easy to remember and simple enough that Alexa can understand.
+Do this by tapping on the device in the list, then tapping on the cog icon (top right) and then tapping Edit Name.
 Just like this:

 It's best to use short, single-word names, but you can experiment and change the name if it isn't understood by Alexa.